ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 ```

 #### Ballerina Object
-A Ballerina object representing a Java class will always store the handle reference of the Java class in it’s `jObj` field.
-To explain the implementation further, a Ballerina object representing a Java class would always be implemented using the following `JObject` abstract class.
-Hence, the handle reference could be accessed when needed.
+A Ballerina object representing a Java class will always be implemented using the following `JObject` abstract class.
+To explain the implementation further, this Ballerina object will always store the handle reference of the Java object in it’s `jObj` field.

 ```ballerina
 public type JObject abstract object {